openziti/ziti-doc/docfx_project/ziti/quickstarts/network/local-docker-compose.md

 Once the compose file is downloaded and the `default.env` file exists, you'll be able to start this network using docker-compose just like you can with any other compose file: `docker-compose up`

+> [!Note]
+> Docker compose will name your containers based on the folder you were in when you started them.
+For me, I've made a folder
+> named `docker` so all my containers start with `docker_`.
+You can influence how this works by adding
+> `--project-name docker` (or whatever name you like) to your docker-compose up/down commands
+> ```bash
+> docker-compose --project-name docker up
+> ```
+>
 ### Stopping the Network

 This docker-compose file will generate a volume mount as well as a **two** docker networks.
-When you issue `docker-compose down` the volume mapping will not be removed.
+When you issue `docker-compose --project-name docker down` the volume mapping will not be removed.
 If you wish to remove the volume, you'll need to specify the `-v` flag to the `docker-compose` command.
+Leave the `-v` off your command if you want to just stop the containers without losing the controller database and PKI.

 ## Deployment Diagram